 Meanwhile, at the behest of Marie Antoinette (Nina Foch), de Maynes, who is her lover, agrees to marry Aline, so that his noble family can continue, but he soon falls in love with her.
 Eventually Andre is ready to meet de Maynes in a duel, but complications keep them apart.
 Finally, one night at the theater, Scaramouche spots de Maynes, removes his mask, and the long-awaited sword fight begins.
 When he finally has his sword at de Maynes’ breast, he finds that he cannot kill him.
 Later, he discovers the reason why.
 His real father was the previous Maquis de Maynes, and thus he and Noel are brothers.
 As his adoptive father tells him, he could not kill his brother.
 This also means that Andre and Aline are not really brother and sister, and thus are free to marry.

-There are several differences between this movie and the novel on which it is based, but in many ways, the movie is better.
 My favorite difference, however, concerns the fencing skills of the main characters.
 It is almost a cliché in stories like this that the villain is thought to be the greatest swordsman in all France, only the hero turns out to be even better.
 And so it is that in the book, when Andre takes fencing lessons, he becomes so good that he has to pretend to lose to his fencing instructor so as not to embarrass him, in order to keep his job as an assistant instructor.